nhanbernie/travelmate-ai-mobile/README.md

 ## 👨‍💻 Developer

-Built with ❤️ for modern travel experiences.
+Built with ❤️ NhanBernie for modern travel experiences.